The information in this article applies to:

 While it is not recommended that you change a room's ceiling height when additional floors have yet to be created, we will do so in this example to illustrate how this change will affect the model.
 For this part of the tutorial, start a New Plan and create a basic rectangular structure.

 - Select Build> Wall> Straight Interior Wall , and click and drag two walls to create three separate rooms.

-- Click the Select Objects button, then click in one of the rooms to select it and click the Open Object edit button to open the Room Specification dialog.
+- Click the Select Objects button, click in one of the rooms to select it, and click the Open Object edit button.

-- On the structure panel, increase the Finished Ceiling (F) value.
+- On the Structure panel of the Room Specification dialog that opens, increase the Ceiling value.

 For the purposes of this example, raise it to 11' (132").